5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Nehalem-Westmere_Ventura.md

 </details>

 ## About
-Besides installing macOS Ventura+ on unsupported platforms like Sandy/Ivy Bridge, Haswell/Broadwell and Skylake, it is also be possible to install it on even older platforms using OpenCore and the OpenCore Legacy Patcher (OCLP).
+Besides installing macOS Ventura+ on unsupported platforms like Sandy/Ivy Bridge, Haswell/Broadwell and Skylake, it is also be possible to install it on 1st Gen Intel Core CPUs using OpenCore and the OpenCore Legacy Patcher (OCLP).

 ### Disclaimer
 This guide is intended to provide general information for adjusting your EFI and config.plist to install and run macOS Ventura and newer on unsupported Wintel systems.
 Since I only have an iMac11,3 that uses an i7-870 to check the kext and settings it uses, this guide must be considered experimental!
 I created it to lay out the basic principly of how one could go about attempting to install macOS 13+ on ancient harwdware – it's not a given that it'll work!
 So please refrain from using the "report issue" function to seek individualized assistance for fixing your config.
 Such issue reports will be closed immediately!